HaloWarsModding/HaloWarsModding.github.io/_guides/guides_t2_howto_modmanager.md

 Downloading a mod will provide you with an archive, usually .rar or .zip.
 Extract it with WinRAR, 7zip, or an equivalent program.

   -The extracted mod folder used in this guide is titled "LeaderOverhaulMod v1.6"

+If the mod page did not specify whether the mod is compatible with the mod manager, you may easily check this yourself by opening the mod folder.
+If you see a ModData folder, then the mod is compatible and you may continue following this guide.
+If not, then check out the manual installation guide instead.

 Download and install Medstar's Mod Manager